Danthewaann/pyallel/README.md

   -t, --no-timer        don't time how long each command is taking -n, --non-interactive
-                        run in non-interactive mode -s, --no-stream       don't stream output of each command -V, --verbose         run in verbose mode
+                        run in non-interactive mode -V, --verbose         run in verbose mode
   -v, --version         print version and exit
 ```